 Walmart, like Amazon, is a massive online retailer as well as being one of the biggest marketplaces in the world.
 It offers free two-day shipping on 2 million items on orders that are more than $35.

 Related article: How to Sell on Walmart in Three Easy Steps!

 Target customers who pay for their online order using the retailer’s RedCard get free shipping when they spend at least $25 on eligible items.

 Asos offers free standard delivery to US customers on orders of $42 or more, while Premier members ($19 annually) get free unlimited two-day shipping with no minimum order value.

 Nordstrom ships almost anything on its site to anywhere in the U.S. for free.
 In-stock items typically arrive three to five days after an order is placed.

-Should you offer free shipping on all orders, on select items only or set a minimum threshold?
+Should you offer free shipping and returns on all orders?

 Site-wide free shipping is expensive